brson/rust-chamber/README.md

 ## Running

 ```
-target/chamber breakme.rs --sysroot=/usr/local
+target/chamber breakme.rs
 ```

 This will create the `breakme` bin.
+(If you get an error about not finding std you may need to pass the `--sysroot` flag).

 Chamber comes with a simple 'baseline' chamber, `rcr_baseline`, which reexports nearly all of the Rust Core Library,